 This is a special time to take a cast and blast trip to the River of No Return Wilderness.
 Early September is an excellent time to call wolves in and the weather is typically nice enough to travel and camp comfortably in wolf country.
 This is a also a two-bear area.
 Early September finds many of the bears eating the berries along the creek.
 Typically the best way to harvest a bear is to keep your rifle handy while enjoying the fantastic trout fishing on Big Creek.
 All other black bear hunting is done spot and stalk or incidental to your other activities, no baiting.

-The outfitters we are working with are having incredible INTENTIONAL success on wolves.
+The outfitters we are working with in Idaho are having incredible INTENTIONAL success on wolves.

 - Hunting Season: September through March.